MatthewEGasper/emStart/docs/notebooks/tj-scherer.md

 - Focused on thoroughly documenting serial protocol

 ### 1/29/22
+- Implemented python code to follow ROT2Prog protocol
+- Developed simulator in python to act like the ROT2Prog hardware

+### 1/30/22
 - Continued to make improvements to documentation
 - Uploaded package to PyPi so anyone can easily use it

+### 2/1/22
+- Added new issues to backlog which need to be addressed
+- Improved clarity of system architecture block diagram